Pseudo-Rehearsal: Achieving Deep Reinforcement Learning without Catastrophic Forgetting: Introduction

-\begin{itemize} \item the first successful application of pseudo-rehearsal methods to difficult deep reinforcement learning tasks; \item above state-of-the-art performance when sequentially learning difficult reinforcement tasks, without storing any raw data from previously learnt tasks; \item empirical evidence demonstrating the need for a dual memory system as it facilitates new learning by separating the reinforcement learning system from the continual learning system. \end{itemize}
+\begin{itemize} \item the first successful application of pseudo-rehearsal methods to complex deep reinforcement learning tasks; \item above state-of-the-art performance when sequentially learning complex reinforcement tasks, without storing any raw data from previously learnt tasks; \item empirical evidence demonstrating the need for a dual memory system as it facilitates new learning by separating the reinforcement learning system from the continual learning system. \end{itemize}